-The Alfa Romeo Owners Club (AROCA) is a vibrant club which supports owners and enthusiasts with a range of social and competition activities to suit all tastes.
+The Alfa Romeo Owners Club (AROCA) is a vibrant club supporting owners & enthusiasts.

 The Alfa Romeo Owners Club of Australia was formed in August 1969, when a group of like-minded Alfa Romeo owners met to form a Club so that they could get together to share and enjoy their common interest.
 The first meeting was conducted at the Light Car Club of Australia’s clubrooms in Melbourne.
 Since then the Club has enjoyed a very rich history with a membership that continues to grow in Victoria and nationally, with divisions established in New South Wales, Queensland, South Australia and Western Australia.